 Alex and Michele are next working on German and Ukrainian Loop Trails.
 These trails are all part of the Finger Lakes Trail system.
 Visit the Finger Lakes Trail website for maps and trip planning tools.
 The trails are well marked and well maintained.
 Give one of them a try, and you just may end up getting hooked into hiking them all!

 In 2024 Alex and Michele are in the process of donating a sizeable portion of their land towards the creation of the Alex and Michele Gonzalez Hiking Sanctuary & Preserve.
 Not part of the adjacent Kennedy State Forest, this Preserve will be a non-hunting Sanctuary where hikers will continue to be welcome year ’round.

-From FLT parking along the side of the road in the vicinity of 1181-1185 Daisy Hollow Rd ( not starting from the parking lot area we normally use for “Hike A “).
-Look for the normal green FLT sign on the Westerly side of the road as an indicator for the area to park in:
+From the FLT parking along the side of the road in the vicinity of 1181-1185 Daisy Hollow Rd ( not starting from the parking lot area we normally use for our near-by Kennedy Forest hike).
+Look for the normal green FLT sign on the westerly side of the road as an indicator for the area to park in:

 Google pin to 1181 Daisy Hollow Rd:

 The AllTrails listing for the International Loop only includes a partial display of the trail system:

 A new kiosk for the Preserve has been built on the hillside near the trailhead and just out of view of the parking area.